 Island Pacific Markets - Mel serves as outside general counsel to Island Pacific Markets, one of the largest Fillipino grocery market chains in the United States, and is responsible for a wide range of legal services for those companies, including the majority of their business litigations.

-York Risk Services Group - Mel represents a leading national provider of specialty claims and risk management services on a variety of matters and successfully resolved a class action brought against its independent review organization subsidiary.
+York Risk Services Group - Mel represented a leading national provider of specialty claims and risk management services on a variety of matters and successfully resolved a class action brought against its independent review organization subsidiary.